UIUC Airfoil Data Site

 Airfoil Format

 For reference, the original airfoils in the list and new ones added by Selig are in an x,y format starting from trailing edge, along the upper surface to the leading edge and back around the lower surface to trailing edge (e.g., see E205).
 Lednicer's contributions are upper surface points leading edge to trailing edge and then lower surface leading edge to trailing edge (e.g., see Clark Y).
 Some of the airfoils listed do not close at the trailing edge, i.e. the trailing edge has a finite thickness as designed.
-So far, no multielement airfoils are included in the database.

 Airfoil Contributions

 If you would like to contribute airfoils to this site, please email them to m-selig@illinois.edu.
-Selig's x-y format is preferred.
+Selig's x-y format (standard format) is preferred.
 Please include a description of the airfoil and also identify the source.
 Typically, this description will be reduced to a few words in the database.
 Valuable contributions would include airfoils that have received some notoriety (good or bad), been used on a particular aircraft and/or been published in some form such as a magazine, conference paper, journal or book.
 Those contributions thought to be of general interest will be added.
 Updates to the list will occur infrequently and in batches.

 History and Credits